;

 SERVE partners with area farmers who bring in produce and eggs and retail businesses provide meat, bread, snacks and dairy products.
 They also get a portion of goods from food banks.

-“What’s unusual about the work we have been doing lately is that we have to build procurement budgets,” Chaney said.
+“What’s unusual about the work we have been doing lately is that we have to build procurement budgets,” Cheney said.
 “We shouldn’t have to, we should be getting enough food.
 Our retailers are great partners.
 But again, I recognize, and I have said this for 20 years — they’re in their business for business.
 They are in their business to make money.
 We can’t expect them to give more.”

 It’s not just food that SERVE clients are seeking.
 In a building next to the pantry is “the House” where clients can get dog food, diapers, menstrual products, laundry detergent and baby formula.